 For medical/legal liability reasons, the Emergency Department staff cannot give medical advice over the phone.
 We are unable to diagnose or make treatment suggestions without assessing the patient, which must be done in person.
 As always, if you feel you have an emergency, please do not hesitate to come to the Emergency Department.
 We cannot make appointments for visits to the Emergency Department.
 Patients are seen by the Emergency Department physician in order of severity of illness or injury.
 We can be reached at 260-724-2145.

 Adams County EMS is comprised of 35 members, including 24 full-time and 11 part-time employees.
 The leadership team at Adams County EMS consists of four EMS shift supervisors who manage the day-to-day issues that arise between the three ambulance crews.

-The administrative team consists of Scott Smith, M.D., CEO and Medical Director of Adams Memorial; Kevin Wellman, MSN, RN, EMT-P, CEN, Director of Emergency Services; and Cameron Nelson, M.D., Director of Medical Affairs for Hospital Services.
+The administrative team consists of Scott Smith, M.D., CEO and Medical Director of Adams Memorial; Jen Helt, RN, Director of EMS; Kris Burkhart, Paramedic and Manager of EMS Mobile Integrated Health; and Cameron Nelson, MD, Director of Medical Affairs for Hospital Services.
 Adams Health Network supports three full-time ambulance crews 24/7 – two are based in Decatur and one is located in Berne.
 Adams County EMS staff members work 24-hour shifts.